 "Recruitment in general is difficult (not just for microchip engineers - PV).
 Because around the 50 high-quality engineers mentioned above, there will be at least 50 people serving.
 Designing and manufacturing chips is only a part.
 Once the chip is available, it must be tested to put the product into practical use, so currently we have a team of more than 100 engineers working on semiconductor chips," said Mr. Cuong.

-According to Mr. Cuong, with the ambition to achieve the position of top 20 chip design companies in Asia by 2035, Viettel needs human resources of more than 500 engineers by 2030, more than 1,000 engineers by 2035.
+According to Mr. Cuong, with the ambition to achieve a position in the top 20 chip design companies in Asia by 2035, Viettel needs more than 500 engineers by 2030, and more than 1,000 engineers by 2035.
 Of which, more than 20% of the staff have a master's degree or higher.

 Source link